 LM11A-31 has benefited animal models of AD, HD, aging, HIV/FIV, TBI, peripheral neuropathy, spinal cord injury, and retinopathy.
-Safety and efficacy data from the AD trial should become available soon.
+Phase 2a trial in AD was completed in 2020, but results are not published.

 Neuroprotective Benefit: LM11A-31 treatment has shown neuroprotective and procognitive effects in numerous animal models.
-Efficacy in Alzheimer's disease patients will be determined when data from clinical trials become available.
+A phase 2a study in Alzheimer's patients was completed in 2020; results are not published in a peer-reviewed journal.

-Aging and related health concerns: LM11A-31 shows benefit in models of peripheral neuropathy, nerve injury, and retinopathy.
-No studies have been carried out in humans to date.
+Aging and related health concerns: LM11A-31 shows some benefits in models of peripheral neuropathy, nerve injury, and retinopathy.
+No human clinical trials have been carried out for these conditions.

-Safety: Detailed safety data in humans have not been published.
-More safety data will become available once the phase 2 results are released.
+Safety: Although several clinical trials have been completed, detailed safety data in humans have not been published.
 In animal models, no obvious adverse effects have been observed except transient decreases in hematocrit.